 The Not-So-Secret Formula for Amazing Mulch

 Our philosophy when it comes to mulch production is to keep it simple.
 After all, it doesn’t take much to produce great-looking mulch that gets the job done.
-It’s only a three-step process:
+It’s only a four-step process:

 - Premium hardwood mulch